Dev913/RokuDOS/README.md

 * Open the python script in a text editor.
 * Remove the bottom line "time.sleep(1)".
 * Execute the script and profit.
 Now it is faster and not controllable.
-* If you want it back to a little controllable (to make your victim/victims think it is the remote).
+* If you want it back to a little controllable (to make your victim/victims think the problem is the remote).

 # Credits
 <b>Dev913</b> (me) - developer of this simple dos.